kaivennemann/PowerProver/README.md

     - this tells dune to preprocess the code with an AST rewriter that can transform Lwt promises (e.g. `let%lwt = ...`)
 - same with `ppx_yojson_conv` (Jane Street's library that converts between JSON and OCaml data types)

+### Issues

+- avoid giving a file the same name as its directory; Dune treats both files and directories as modules, so it can't distinguish between them if they have the same name

 ## To Do